-Going back to college to get my Bachelor in the Science of Nursing was the smartest thing I ever did.
+Going back to college to get my Bachelor’s Science of Nursing degree was the smartest thing I ever did.
 But of all the things I was driven to do, writing has held on the longest.

 I was good at nursing, too.
 After 3 years in my first job, I trained to work in critical care.
 That was when I was happiest as a nurse, I think.
 I loved critical care.
 I was kind of a drama junkie, I’m certain.

 However, that is an entire new blog to write another day.

 Today I want to write about the last time I took a long hiatus from working.